Lemoncode/redux-chat-front/00_ES6/03 redux_async_action/README.md

 import { connect } from 'react-redux';
 import { withRouter } from 'react-router-dom';
 import { getListOfRooms, canEnrollRoom } from '../../api/rooms';
-- import { canEnrollRequest } from '../../actions';
+- import { storeSessionInfo } from '../../actions';
 + import { canEnrollRequest } from '../../actions';
 import { LobbyComponent } from './lobby.component';
 ```